 About the Employee Advocacy (EA) Score

 The Employee Advocacy (EA) Score is a unique ranking that allows companies to identify the relationship between internal employee engagement and external brand visibility.
-EA Scores are important for the top 100 Fortune and FTSE companies, as well as those listed on the CAC 40 index, are available here.
+EA Scores are important for the top 100 Fortune and FTSE companies, as well as those listed on the CAC 40 index.

 Created by Sociabble, the EA Score uses a combination of employee metrics and social listening to determine a score between 0 and 100.
 Therefore, the higher a company’s employee engagement and advocacy level, the higher their EA Score.
 Data taken into consideration includes employees’ activity on Twitter and LinkedIn, and their level of engagement with their company on those networks in the form of mentions and identified industry keywords.